 She treats all types of musculoskeletal injuries and has a special interest in working with throwing athletes.
 Sophia has worked in elite Australian baseball with the Melbourne Aces professional baseball team and the Under-15 Australian baseball team during their World Cup tour to Panama in 2018.
 She has also worked as a physiotherapist in the Victorian Amateur Football League.
 She is trained in the APPI Pilates method and takes Clinical Rehab classes.
 She also does pre-pointe assessments and works with dancers.

-It is during his studies that Sam developed an interest in sport injury rehabilitation and strength and conditioning.
-He is passionate about athletic development for people of all fitness levels and loves working with them to achieve their goals.
+Sam has developed an interest in sport injury rehabilitation and strength and conditioning.
+He is passionate about athletic and healthy development for people of all fitness levels and loves working with them to achieve their goals.
 Sam believes in a comprehensive approach to healthcare and making meaningful lifestyle changes to have lasting improvements in pain and function.

-On his days off you can find Sam enjoying time with friends and family, rock climbing, hiking up a mountain or swimming in the bay.
+On his days off you can find Sam enjoying time with friends and family, cycling, hiking up a mountain or swimming in the bay.

-Libby is driven to help her clients form healthier lives and be the best version of themselves.
-She is passionate about providing the best evidence-based physiotherapy for all of her clients which includes a combination of hands-on therapy, exercise and education to assist clients in developing effective self-management strategies for their own health.
+Libby has completed a Bachelor of Science and Doctor of Physiotherapy and is driven to help all her clients form heathier lives and be the best versions of themselves.
+She is passionate about providing the best evidence-based physiotherapy for all her clients which includes a combination of hands-on-therapy, exercise, and education to assist clients in developing effective self-management strategies for their own health.

-On her days off you can find Libby cheering on the Tigers at the G, hiking or spending time with family and friends.
+Outside of work you can find Libby cheering on the Tigers at the MCG, hiking and spending time with family and friends.

 Mark has had over 20 years of clinical experience as a Physiotherapist and is the Managing Director of the Symmetry Physiotherapy group.
 He is also the President of the Australian Physiotherapy Association (APA) – Victorian Branch for the calendar years of 2015 and 2016 as well as the founding chair of the South West Allied health Network (SWAHN).